 Bloomsbury became extremely well known in the 18th century popular with the wealthy and the place to be, or be seen it, was an ideal location for holidaying due to its proximity to the English countryside with many townhouses built for families who enjoyed its duel charm.
 Travellers every year snap up a great deal on hotels in Bloomsbury London.

 Another large and influential change took place in 1847 with the construction of Oxford Street, making the easy passage between Bloomsbury and High Holborne it was at this point that Bloomsbury really developed, a University was built and museums, The most well known of these being the British Museum.

 Famous for its High art, intellectualism, literature and philosophy owing to the 1907-1930 group of writers who named themselves the Bloomsbury Set.

 The members of this group included Virginia Wolf, the tragic but brilliant writer whose most famous novels include To The Lighthouse, Orlando, and her Poignant Novel, a Room of ones own considered rather daring for the time dealing with the subject of the dismissal of women in art and society.

-The groups meetings for the most part took place in the houses of Clive and Vanessa Bell, Vanessa being Virginia’s sister.
-Other members included the wonderful T. S. Elliot, E, M forster Vita Sackville-West and Bertrand Russell the well known philosopher, social critic, logician and essayist.
+The group's meetings took place in the houses of Clive and Vanessa Bell, Vanessa being Virginia’s sister.
+Other members included the wonderful T. S. Elliot, E, M Forster Vita Sackville-West and Bertrand Russell the well-known philosopher, social critic, logician and essayist.
 The group were controversial and challenged the restrictions and views of the day fighting against the doctrines set by a Victorian age.